 When it comes to weight loss though there are two types of supplements, the mix which as you would expect contains a mixture of different ingredients or the single-ingredient supplements.
 The most common weight loss ingredients are:

-- Chromium* – A mineral that helps the body to metabolise carbohydrates, lipids and proteins.
+- Chromium* – A mineral that helps the body to metabolize carbohydrates, lipids (Any organic compound that are either fatty acids or derived from them.
+They include things such as natural oils and waxes.)] and proteins.
 It controls the sugar levels in the blood which helps to maintain a normal body weight

 - L-carnitine* – Sometimes called a weight-loss wonder, L-carnitine works by increasing the amount of energy the body uses to metabolize fat and sugar.